BadIdeaFactory/biffud.com/src/pages/tldr/4-bbc-accessible-narrative-text/post.md

 How do we know where to split the line?
 Well, short of submitting the original FCP versions to an Optical Character Recognition algorithm we’ll need to measure.

-In our case measuring involves creating the text in a container which is handily positioned off to the left of the screen.
+In our case, measuring involves creating the text in a container which is handily positioned off to the left of the screen.
 First we insert one word into this offscreen container to establish the height, at which point we proceeded to add the words back in until the height changes.
 When the height changes we know that the text has overflowed and so the words that make up the first line.
 We repeat the exercise with all text content until we have our line breaks.

-Of course whenever the media player is resized we need to recalculate the box that contained the text, as media aspect ratio was known (regular 16:9, square 1:1 and vertical 9:16), if (say) a user chooses full screen view and the screen does not match the aspect ratio, the actual media will have black bars — that black bar rendering is internal to the video player, so we had to allow for it to scale the text properly and position it correctly.
+Of course whenever the media player is resized we need to recalculate the box that contained the text.
+As media aspect ratio was known (regular 16:9, square 1:1 and vertical 9:16), if (say) a user chooses full screen view and the screen does not match the aspect ratio, the actual media will have black bars — that black bar rendering is internal to the video player, so we had to allow for it to scale the text properly and position it correctly.

 It‘s worth noting that although we tried to stay faithful to the original FCP created narrative text, occasionally we would hit upon a case where lines broke at different points to the original — this was usually due to a subtle kerning difference present in FCP type which was unfortunately not recreatable on the web.

 ## Wheels Within Wheels

-As I touched on earlier we ended up creating a system (within a system), intended to promote and ease workflow around the separation of style, content and to a lesser extent structure.
+As touched on earlier we ended up creating a system (within a system), intended to promote and ease workflow around the separation of style, content and to a lesser extent structure.
 This sandbox afforded our designer a certain amount of freedom and autonomy and had the additional benefit of being a useful acceptance testing tool.

 ![screenshot of the accessible narrative text playground](ant-system.png)